Dr Jerome Micheletta

-I am a member of the Centre for Comparative and Evolutionary Psychology and associate director of the Macaca Nigra Project.
+I am a member of the Centre for Comparative and Evolutionary Psychology and co-director of the Macaca Nigra Project.
 I completed my PhD in 2012 working on the link between crested macaques’ communication and their social system (with Bridget Waller and Antje Engelhardt).
 I obtained my Masters in Eco-physiology and Ethology at the Louis Pasteur University of Strasbourg (France) in 2007 and studied Zoology as an undergraduate at the Henry Poincare University of Nancy (France).
 Before joining the University of Portsmouth, I worked as a Field Assistant for the Macaca Nigra Project, North Sulawesi, Indonesia.

 My research focuses on the evolution of social communication.
 I am particularly interested in the link between social complexity and communication complexity.
 I mostly study the communication system of the socially tolerant and understudied crested macaque (Macaca nigra), combining observations of wild animals and cognitive experiment with captive populations.